mcfletch/resourcepackage/readme.rst

 working for so long it was still hosted on CVS in 2015.
 The only point in creating the new (2015 release) is to address packaging/pip-installation and python3 support.

+Python 3 support is *definitely* not there yet.
+Python 3 doesn't allow extended characters in byte-strings (even with coding set), so we can't use the original approach to embedding, but the current approach wastes a lot of space.